We help you with buying safe products

 Every day manufacturers warn of possible dangers of their products.
 At the same time, each responsible manufacturer should carry out solid, detailed recall planning prior to such a product recall and establish a recall management.

-Since 2010, the Federal Institute for Occupational Safety and Health (BAuA) has announced in the Product Safety Portal www.rueckrufe.de more than 800 recalls of unsafe products and the tendency is increasing.
+Since 2010, the Federal Institute for Occupational Safety and Health (BAuA) has announced more than 1.200 recalls of unsafe products in the Product Safety Portal www.rueckrufe.de - and the frequency is still increasing.
 This did not only concern companies with a dubious reputation or products, but also those with a solid quality management.
 It was and always is about the organisation of the return of a product provided to the end user, in a recall.

-Product recalls need absolutely not be associated with any negative image for the company concerned.
-It is much more appreciated by consumers when a company is aware of its responsibilities and values for the safety and health of its customers.
+Product recalls need absolutely not have any negative impact on the company's reputation.
+It is rather much more appreciated by consumers if a company is aware of its responsibilities and values the safety and health of its customers.
 In this respect, product recalls can have a positive effect on the image of the company in the public eye.
 Anyone who communicates mistakes voluntarily and transparently and also offers consumer-friendly solutions as soon as possible, demonstrates responsibility and gains trust.

-The main responsibility for the safety of a product lies with the manufacturer. §6 of the ProdSG obliges them to eliminate a safety risk posed by a product they have made available on the market.
-How they achieve this goal is first left to themselves.
+The main responsibility for the safety of a product lies with the manufacturer. §6 of the ProdSG obliges them to eliminate any safety risk posed by a product they have made available on the market.
+How they achieve this goal is initially up to them.

 As options, the following corrective measures are available: